We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 If you’re lucky enough to have access to fresh chamomile flowers, you can make tea by pouring a cup of boiling water over 3 to 4 tbsp. of the buds.
 Let steep for five minutes, and consider flavoring with a sprig of mint.
 Otherwise, try making bagged tea, like Taylors of Harrogate Organic Chamomile Tea.

 Peppermint is yet another herb that may ward off nausea and vomiting.
-Studies on people undergoing chemotherapy have shown that peppermint may help significantly with nausea and vomiting.
-It also happens to taste great.
+Studies on people undergoing chemotherapy have shown that peppermint may help

 You can make fresh peppermint tea by tearing up a handful of fresh peppermint leaves.
 From there, steep for between three and seven minutes in 2 cups of boiling water.
 Strain and drink.
 There are also bagged peppermint teas available at stores, like Traditional Medicinals Peppermint Tea.

 Not into tea?
 Some people swear by aromatherapy to help with nausea and other conditions.
 In other words, you may feel better after inhaling ginger, chamomile, or peppermint essential oils using a machine called a diffuser.
-That said, studies are mixed on whether or not aromatherapy provides much relief.
+That said,

 Vitamins and supplements are another option, especially if you’re looking for long-term relief.